If ya’ll have been reading I Dream of Sleep for any length of time, you know that my husband is really a freight train in disguise.

 But apparently that’s a popular misconception!

-This post comes straight from Robert Thomas of Snoring Mouthpiece Guide, and he’s definitely blowing the myth that snoring mouthpieces are devices of torture straight out of the water!
+This post comes straight from Robert Thomas of online dating introductions, and he’s definitely blowing the myth that snoring mouthpieces are devices of torture straight out of the water!

 Can Anti Snoring Devices Work and be Comfortable, Too?